Why the Executive Thinking Architecture exists.

 A priority resurfaces that the group thought they had resolved last month, and no one can quite remember where the resolution went.
 Two department heads are operating on different interpretations of the same strategy, both internally coherent, both defensible, neither quite wrong.
 The CEO makes a call, the room nods in agreement, and the call quietly loosens by the time people are back at their desks.
 By the next meeting, the same tension is on the agenda again, framed slightly differently so it feels like new work, and everyone engages with it again as though the conversation is landing fresh.

-No one in the room is failing.
-Everyone is capable, experienced, well-prepared, and committed to making the right call.
+Everyone in the room is capable, experienced, and committed to making the right call.
 But something is running beneath the surface of those conversations that the group cannot name from inside it, and the cost of not naming it is compounding every week.
 If you are in one of those rooms, you have probably noticed.

 It is a problem of how decisions are being assembled under pressure.